About me

 In this multidisciplinary paper, we show the prevalence of arbitrary decisions in LLMs trained for content moderation and that these arbitrary decisions disproportionally affect underrepresented communities.
 Then, we discuss the implications of this finding on (i) freedom of speech, (ii) procedural fairness, and (iii) discrimination.

-April 2023 - Our paper was accepted at ISIT 2023.
+April 2023 - Our paper On the Inevitability of the Rashomon Effect was accepted at ISIT 2023.

 Rashomon effect is the phenomenon where different models achieve the similar permormance but provide different predictions for certain input points.
 We show that the Rashomon effect is inevitable and provide a method for practitioners to select the Rashomon parameter as a function of the dataset size.